wkumari/draft-wkumari-dnsop-trust-management/README.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-2. Trust Anchor Telemetry Query
+2. Trust Anchor Telemetry

    The purpose of the mechanism described in this document is to allow the trust anchor maintainer to determine how widely deployed a given trust anchor is.
 This information is signaled from the validating resolver to the authoritative servers serving the zone in which the trust anchor lives by sending a periodic query to that zone.
 The query type of the TAT Query is NULL.
-The query name is a TAT Owner Name, a format which encodes the list of the trust anchors for that zone that are currently in use by the validating resolver, and optional metadata about each key.
+The query name is a TAT Name, a format which encodes the list of the trust anchors for that zone that are currently in use by the validating resolver, along with status information about each key.
 Telemetry information can be retrieved by the trust anchor maintainer by examining logged queries that match the TAT Name format.